SevlaMare/robotGame/README.md

 ![screenshot](doc/screenshot.png)

-<br>This project was made to consolidate my knowledge with JS, and take a step ahead on game development world.<br>
+<br>This project was made to consolidate my knowledge with JS, and take a step ahead in the game development world.<br>

 ## Content